tech64dd/Techflash-OS/README.md

 ### Real hardware

-* I ***HIGHLY*** recommend that you burn to a USB (or Re-Writeable CD/DVD) rather than to a regular CD/DVD. &nbsp;It would be a major waste of phyiscal discs since the USB can be rewritten, and a CD/DVD would be permanently written.
+* ~~I ***HIGHLY*** recommend that you burn to a CD/DVD (or Re-Writeable USB) rather than to a regular USB. &nbsp;It would be a major waste of phyiscal discs since the CD/DVD can't be rewritten, and a USB wouldn't be permanently written.~~

 * Some programs for this include: [Rufus (Burn to USB)](), &nbsp;[Ventoy (Boot ISO from USB)](), &nbsp;[Etcher (Burn to USB)](), &nbsp;or any generic ISO burner for burning to a CD/DVD.